 HD: In 1989, I was young—I was 26.
 Now, when I see a conflict or difficulties, immediately my mind runs into this logic—iwhere is the solution?
 There’s no time to feel sad.
 No time to feel angry.
 We do feel sad if it’s a sad story and we do feel angry if it’s an angry situation, but as fast as possible we should get out of the anger, get out of the frustration, and start thinking about what should be the solution.

 Once you realize there’s no where to land your anger and you keep everything within yourself, it’s you that is being destroyed.
 Those people you’re angry at, they don’t feel it.
 They don’t even see you.
 So you have to find a solution to get out of this.
 It’s not easy to get out of anger.

 Q: Do you have any advice for the demonstrators in Hong Kong?

 HD: Not much.
 The main thing is whether there can be a compromise reached.
 To make [chief executive] CY Leung lose his position is not the goal.
 To make the central government lose face is not the goal, to have everything or nothing is not the goal.
 It’s whether we can make a step forward.

-This democracy building process if you make one step toward, no one can push it back, not even half a step backwards.
 I would say this movement so far has already made an effort, and don’t tell me the central government doesn’t listen, never listens, and hasn’t heard.
 And I don’t think the Hong Kong people didn’t feel the massive power of this social movement.
 I think every party has grown further during this movement.

 Now we are at another stage.
 How can we maintain this?
 How can me make it not who will lose or who will win but rather how to win together?
 The central government and the Hong Kong government should think this way instead of caring too much about the face.
 I would urge every side to put down face and just focus on whether the next step of compromise is a good enough improvement.